Brightside Health

 5. Test and try your solutions out.
 Keep iterating on it and learning from feedback

-3. Ideate: Challenging assumptions and create ideas
+3. Ideate: Challenging assumptions and

 Discovery Research